Position

 How to become a Branch Manager?

-1. Gain experience in the industry.
+1. Gain relevant experience in a managerial role.

 2. Develop strong leadership skills.

-3. Improve communication skills.
+3. Enhance communication skills.

 How long does it take to become a Branch Manager?